-INSIDE YOUR COMPUTER
+CIS 70C INSIDE YOUR COMPUTER

 This course provides information about the physical construction of computers, the installation of new hardware and software, troubleshooting, and upgrading.
-The three areas of concentration are hardware (build the physical system), operating system software (install and maintain Windows x.x), and application software (install and maintain end user programs.)
+The areas of concentration are building the physical system, installing and maintaining the Windows operating system and application software.